GaziYucel/citationManagerCLI/README.md

 Execute the inbound code with the following command:

-`php $OJS/tools/importExport.php CitationManagerCLIPlugin inbound`
+`php $OJS/tools/importExport.php CitationManagerCLIPlugin process`

 Execute the outbound code with the following command:

-`php $OJS/tools/importExport.php CitationManagerCLIPlugin outbound`
+`php $OJS/tools/importExport.php CitationManagerCLIPlugin deposit`

 Notes

 - This plugin needs the generic plugin Citation Manager and will not work without.
   The Citation Manager can be downloaded from: https://github.com/TIBHannover/citationManager
 - This plugin is compatible with the following OJS versions:
     - version 3.3.0